polyma/synergy-lol-api/README.md

 ##Syner.gg LoL API Wrapper

 This is a LoL API wrapper written in NodeJS that is designed to be used in distributed calculations.
-We are using it at Syner.gg to make sure that we don't exceed our rate limit while using our cluster computing algorithms.
+We are using it at syner.gg to make sure that we don't exceed our rate limit whilst using our cluster computing algorithms.

 That just means it uses a distributed Redis cache, nothing fancy.